 There are a few key rules to remember when adding and subtracting integers:

 - Adding two positive integers: Add the numbers as usual, and the result is positive.
-For example, 5 + 3 = 8.
+Here's one way to look at it: 5 + 3 = 8.

 - Adding two negative integers: Add the numbers as usual, and the result is negative.
-For example, -5 + (-3) = -8.
+As an example, -5 + (-3) = -8.

 - Subtracting a negative integer: This is the same as adding a positive integer.
-For example, 5 - (-3) = 5 + 3 = 8.
+Here's one way to look at it: 5 - (-3) = 5 + 3 = 8.

 Understanding these rules and practicing them regularly will help you become more proficient in integer operations.
 Write out several examples and work through them step-by-step to reinforce your understanding.